amyonaplane/live-heats-test/README.md

 * No more place changes can be made to the race once it has been completed
 * Each race has a maximum number of students
 * Each race has a name and unique ID
+* Edit Student Name in Lane
+* Remove Student from race
 * Implement scroll behaviour for large lists
 * Animation
 * All students need to be in a lane, but not all lanes have to have a student (uneven participant numbers, knock-out races, etc.)